 Between April 2019 and June 2020, the Department of Health sought out, with Métis Albertans to better understand what health is from a Métis perspective.
 The aim of this project was to better understand how Métis Albertans experience and define health and wellness.

-Through this project, we learned that health is about many things.
+Through this project, we learned health is about many things.
 Health involves physical, mental, emotional, spiritual, and social well-being.
 Health is affected by how we live and what we do.

 Our community told us health is “when you’re balancing your mental, physical, and spiritual health” and “When you feel good in your mind, you feel good in your body.”